-A comprehensive pediatric eye exam can diagnose many different eye conditions.
+A comprehensive pediatric eye exam can diagnose many different vision disorders.
 Some of the more common eye conditions in children are: Your child may be nearsighted (myopia), farsighted (hyperopia) or have astigmatism.
-It is important that children who need glasses, wear them full time when they are young to develop good vision in each eye and three dimensional vision.
+It is important that children who need glasses, wear them full time when they are young to develop good vision in each eye and three-dimensional vision.

 For children that do not know letters and numbers, they can be tested with the Tumbling E chart.
 To take this test, the child points his/her finger in the same direction as the E is pointing.
 Children who are younger than four may have trouble with this test so there are several different tests used to obtain a child’s accurate visual acuity.